804 – Fleet Vehicle Crash

 E. If the HCSO vehicle is drivable, it will be taken to the downtown or Tomball vehicle maintenance center (VMC) for an estimate within three (3) days of the fleet crash.

 F. Harris County Auditor’s Form 118 must be completed and signed by the employee within three (3) days of the fleet crash.
-The immediate supervisor must approve and sign.
+The form must be approved and signed by the immediate supervisor.

 G. If the HCSO vehicle is not drivable, it will be towed by a contract tow service to a designated area for damaged county vehicles (e.g., Downtown VMC).

 H. Once the damage estimate is performed, a copy of the estimate will be delivered to the Fleet Administrator by VMC personnel.
 The Fleet Administrator will maintain a list of damage estimates.

 I. If the vehicle is drivable and does not need to be placed out of service, an HCSO employee will deliver the vehicle to the downtown vehicle maintenance center during the scheduled appraisal time.
 The employee delivering the vehicle will contact VMC to ascertain the appraisal times.

 J. All vehicles that are disabled and are placed out of service will have the video processing unit (VPU) and the laptop computer removed from the vehicle by Law Enforcement Operations Support (LEOS) personnel.

 1. The VPU and laptop computer will be brought to Law Enforcement Operations Support for secure uploading of the video that is on the VPU and proper documentation of the processing of the captured evidence.

 2. Failure to submit video in a timely manner and in accordance with this policy may result in disciplinary action.